fluentnumbers/obsidian-quartz/content/ML/LLM/Evaluating information retrieval.md

 		- use distribution of the means from bootstraping, not means themselves
 		- high [[p-value]] and low t-statistics points to ==NO statistical significance==
 - if you have [[Advanced RAG techniques#^c819e0|a number of tools for various search-use-cases]] (somewhat similar to [[intent recognition]]) evaluate them independently
-	- ask the model to make a plan which tools to use. track plan acceptance rates by the users
+	- ask the model to make a plan which tools to use, track plan acceptance rates by the users

 ## Build your own relevance dataset
 #### Real data